Animal Feed & Ingredients - GMP+ FSA, FAMI-QS and FSSC 22000

 - Prerequisite programs: GMP, as detailed in the animal feed specific ISO TS 22002-6.

 - HACCP principles: The basic methodology to plan safe production processes which are appropriate for every individual company, without unnecessary bureaucracy.

 Demonstrable and transparent quality assurance constitutes a license to produce.
 Certification shows your commitment to a set of globally recognized principles, opening the global market:

 - The animal feed industry, including ingredient suppliers, is part of the food chain and is responsible for the safety of its products

 - HACCP is a proactive approach which links the feed chain to the food chain

 - Quality control of raw materials is a mutual concern for suppliers and the animal feed industry

 - The trade and industry are assuming their responsibility for product safety

-By achieving the certification, your company can demonstrably guarantee that animal feeds and animal feed ingredients meet the legal rules and the requirements which have been agreed with the parties in the chain.
-The certification enables your organisation to:
+By achieving certification, your company can demonstrably guarantee that animal feeds and animal feed ingredients meet the legal rules and the requirements which have been agreed with the parties in the chain.
+The certification enables your organization to: